the-lodestone-project/lodestoneGPT/docs/source/concepts/Agent.rst

 .. code-block:: python

-    import loopgpt
+    import lodestonegpt
-    agent = loopgpt.Agent()
+    agent = lodestonegpt.Agent()

-See :class:`loopgpt.Agent <loopgpt.agent.Agent>` to see how to configure the agent.
+See :class:`lodestonegpt.Agent <lodestonegpt.agent.Agent>` to see how to configure the agent.

 Goals and Constraints
 =====================